exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 exit
 ```

-Please note: Removing the docker container `docker rm <container>` will discard all installed dependencies.
+Please note: Removing the docker container `docker rm <container>` will discard all dependencies that habe been installed additionally.